bormaxi8080/osint-timeline/DRAFT.md

 ScraperAI is an open-source, AI-powered tool designed to simplify web scraping for users of all skill levels: https://github.com/scraperai/scraperai

+Markdown To Image.
+This React component is used to render Markdown into a beautiful poster image, with support for copying as an image: https://github.com/gcui-art/markdown-to-image

 Job Seek.
 An open-source job aggregator that monitors 4,400+ company career pages directly.
 Roles land here within hours of the company posting them — once, in canonical form, with no third-party reposts: https://github.com/colophon-group/jobseek

 HackTools.
 The all-in-one browser extension for offensive security professionals.
 HackTools, is a web extension facilitating your web application penetration tests, it includes **cheat sheets** as well as all the **tools** used during a test such as XSS payloads, Reverse shells and much more: https://github.com/LasCC/HackTools